 Let $L_S$ be a big Cartier divisor on $S.$ Since $T$ is normal and $\pi$ has connected fibers, by the projection formula

 for some $c>0$ and $m$ sufficiently large.
 Therefore $\pi^*L_S$ is a big Cartier divisor on $T.$ Hence $T$ is Moishezon \cite[Theorem 2.2.15]{ma-ma}, and so $S$ is Moishezon as well.

 Conversely, since $S$ is Moishezon then $T$ is Moishezon as well.
-As above, by \cite[Theorem 2.2.15]{ma-ma} there exists a big line bundle $L_T$ on $T$.
-Replacing $L_T$ by a large tensor power, we may assume $h^0(T,L_T)>0$ and so there exists an effective divisor $H$ such that $L_T=\OO_T(H).$ Let $F=\pi(H),$ and discard all components of codimension strictly larger than one.
+As above, by \cite[Theorem 2.2.15]{ma-ma}, there exists a big line bundle $L_T$ on $T$.
+Replacing $L_T$ by a large tensor power, we may assume $h^0(T,L_T)>0,$ and so there exists an effective divisor $H$ such that $L_T=\OO_T(H).$ Let $F=\pi(H),$ and discard all components of codimension strictly larger than one.
 Since $L_T$ is big, the divisor $H$ is not $\pi$-exceptional and so $F$ is a non-trivial Weil divisor on $S.$ Moreover, since $S$ has only quotient singularities, there exists $k>0$ such that $kF$ is Cartier \cite[Proposition 5.15]{km}.
-Since $\pi$ is birational, for every positive integer $m$ there exists an effective $\pi$-exceptional divisor $E_m$ such that $\pi^*\OO_S(mkF)=\OO_T(mkH+E_m).$ This yields an injection of sheaves $L_T^{mk}\ra \pi^*\OO_S(mkF).$ By passing to global sections,
+Since $\pi$ is birational, for every positive integer $m$ there exists an effective $\pi$-exceptional divisor $E_m$ such that $\pi^*\OO_S(mkF)=\OO_T(mkH+E_m).$ This yields an injection of sheaves $\mathcal{O}_T(mkH) \hookrightarrow \pi^*\OO_S(mkF)$ by tensoring with a defining section of $\mathcal{O}_T(E_m)$.
+By passing to global sections,